fltk-rs/fltk-rs/README.md

 ## Dependencies

 Rust (version > 1.38), CMake (version > 3.0), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.
-This crate also offers a bundled form of fltk on selected platforms, this can be enabled using the fltk-bundled feature flag (which requires curl and tar to download and unpack the bundled libraries).
-If you have ninja-build installed, you can enable it using the "use-ninja" feature.
-This should accelerate build times significantly.
+This crate also offers a bundled form of fltk on selected platforms (win 10 x64, macos 10.15 x64, linux x64), this can be enabled using the `fltk-bundled` feature-flag (which requires curl and tar to download and unpack the bundled libraries).

 - Windows: No dependencies.
 - MacOS: No dependencies.